 In a recent Q&A session on Digital Journal Kris Goldhair of KBMax expresses:

 “It goes without saying: without a customer, there is no business.
 More and more, businesses are trying to build their businesses around the customer journey.
 A company can have the best product in the world, but if they aren’t catering to the needs of their customers throughout the buying process, their products simply won’t sell.”

 Proactivity in customer experience can be achieved at the intersection of streamlined processes and implementation of leading-edge technology.
-Of that technology, CPQ tools and product visualizations are at the epicenter of customer experience enhancement.
+Of that technology, Configure Price Quote (CPQ) tools and product visualizations are at the epicenter of customer experience enhancement.
 CPQ aligns your sales operations and your manufacturing processes.
 Aligning your sales and manufacturing teams can reduce mistakes, improve efficiency, and lead to higher customer satisfaction.